mogu-lab/mogu-lab.github.io/pages/joining.md

 1. Having browsed this website, what topics you most interested in?
 2. What are you hoping to get out of a research experience (e.g. experiences, skills, career prospects, thesis, anything else that comes to mind)?
 3. Do you have any related experiences (e.g. coursework, internship, RA-ship, anything else)?
+4. What's your intended time commitment (e.g. how many hours per week for how many weeks)?
-4. Anything else you want to share or that will be helpful for us to know.
+5. Anything else you want to share or that will be helpful for us to know.

 There are **no wrong answers** to these questions; they just help us find a project that's good for you.